sinatra/sinatra/README.md

     end
   end

-Note: If you are using Sinatra in the modular style, replace <tt>Sinatra::Application</tt> above with the class name of your app.
+Note: If you are using Sinatra in the modular style, replace `Sinatra::Application` above with the class name of your app.

 == Sinatra::Base - Middleware, Libraries, and Modular Apps